 This umbelliferous perennial is attractive to bees and other pollinators.
 It is mildly fragrant.
 Valerian is an excellent addition to the back of the garden and it reseeds readily.

 Van Sion is a bright yellow daffodil streaked with green.
 It is double, with many softly pointed petals.

 This semi-evergreen shrub is native to wetland areas and has an arching habit.
 Fragrant white flowers appear in summer followed by beautiful maroon foliage in autumn.

 Classically planted in moist areas such as lakes and ponds, this elegant tree should be given plenty of room and planted well away from structures.

 A more delicate species than its red-flowered cousin, bergamot has lovely lavender flowers and a more graceful look.
 It is attractive to bees, butterflies, and hummingbirds.

 Wild columbines have dainty red and yellow flowers on long stems above clumps of bright green foliage.
 They self-seed reliably to form vigorous naturalized colonies.

 This unusual early bulb offers small sunny yellow flowers in March when little else is blooming.
 In southern zones they benefit from light shade.

 Winterberry is a relatively insignificant woodland plant until its brilliant red berries light up the winter landscape.
 It is a native shrub of eastern wetlands and provides excellent habitat for songbirds.

-A native the eastern U.S., this spreading woodland plant has sweet blue flowers which look wonderful at the front of the spring border.
+A native of the eastern U.S., this spreading woodland plant has sweet blue flowers, which look wonderful at the front of the spring border.
 They bloom at the same time as tulips, violas, and other early spring ephemerals.